-Faculty and staff who plan to prepare a proposal for a program with a submission limit must notify the Office of Research of their intention by providing a one-page abstract no less than four weeks prior to deadline.
+Faculty and staff who plan to prepare a proposal for a program with a submission limit must notify the Office of Research of their intention by providing a one-page abstract no less than eight weeks prior to deadline to Heather Abbott-Lyon via the online submission form.
 If fewer abstracts are received than the number allowed by the agency, all proposals will move forward toward submission.
-If more abstracts are received than the number allowed by the agency, the Vice President for Research will decide which applications will be submitted.
-Depending upon the number of competitors and the expertise required for review, the Vice President for Research may appoint ad hoc review committees as needed.
+If more abstracts are received than the number allowed by the agency, interested parties must submit: